 - What to do if you are refused a bank account in Portugal

 - Choosing a bank in Portugal

-- Interest rates in Portugal
+- Banking services in Portugal

-- NIF numbers in Portugal
+- Managing your bank account in Portugal

 N26 is the bank you'll love to use: open your bank account in just eight minutes without paperwork.
 Take control of your finances with one app where you can manage limits, set PIN, lock/unlock cards, and make no-fee transactions anywhere in the world.